fedbiomed/fedbiomed/docs/user-guide/advanced-optimization.md

 ```

 !!! note "Using list of strings instead of list of modules"
     In `declearn`, it is possible to use name of modules instead of loading the actual modules.
 In the script below, we are rewritting the same `Optimizer` as the one above but by specifying the module names.
+A convinient way to get the naming is to use `list_optim_modules` and  `list_optim_regularizers` functions, that map module names with their classes respectively.

 ```python
 from fedbiomed.common.optimizers.optimizer import Optimizer